What Are Somatic Exercises? A Practical Guide to Getting Started

 Somatic exercises provide a way to slow down and become aware of what’s happening inside.
 You start to feel small shifts, such as your breathing becoming deeper, your steps feeling lighter, or your posture becoming more relaxed.
 Over time, this awareness can help you move more freely, reduce strain, and manage stress in a lasting way.

-Somatic work retrains your nervous system by combining slow, mindful movement with steady breathing and focused attention.
+Somatic exercises retrains your nervous system by combining slow, mindful movement with steady breathing and focused attention.
 Instead of pushing through reps or chasing a perfect form, you explore how a movement feels from the inside.

 For example, you might: